tenebrousedge/shell_guide/shell_guide.md

 ```
 The first part of the command lists all of the files in the home directory and their size in a human-readable format (megabytes and gigabytes, rather than just bytes), then passes that to `sort`, which does what it says on the tin, and then passes the sorted list to `head`, which gives the top twenty results.
 More succinctly, the command gives the top twenty largest files or directories.
 Pretty neat, huh?

-Each program that executes in the shell has an input stream, an output stream, and an error output stream.
-You should know that the error output exists, and you may eventually get into a situation where you have to learn how to something with it.
-However, there are some interesting things you can do with input and output of files.
+Each program that executes in the shell has an input stream, an output stream, and an error output stream, referred to as standard input (stdin), standard output (stdout), and standard error (stderr).
+There are cases where you care about this, which will be covered later.
+However, there are some interesting things you can do with file I/O redirection.

 ```shell
 $ find . -iname '*.css' > search_results.txt